cockpit-project/cockpit/doc/protocol.md

 content of the directory.
 These messages have a "event" field with value "present", a "path" field that holds the (relative) name of the file and a type field.
 Type will be one of: file, directory, link, special or unknown.
-After all files have been listed a message with an "event" field of "present-done" is sent.
+After all files have been listed the "ready" control message will be sent.

 Other messages on the stream signal changes to the directory, in the same format as used by the "fswatch1" payload type.